taiebme/image-gallery/README.md

 ### Exstras

-* The gallery contains infinite scroll support, more images will be shown when scrolling down.
+* The gallery contains infinite scroll support - more images will be shown when scrolling down.
+* Application was designed using Bootstrap 4.2.

 ## Author